-A3 Harvest Strategy - Minimum Requirements A3.1 There is a mechanism in place by which total fishing mortality of this species is restricted.
-A3.2 Total fishery removals of this species do not regularly exceed the level indicated or stated in the stock assessment.
+A A3.2 Total fishery removals of this species do not regularly exceed the level indicated or stated in the stock assessment.
 Where a specific quantity of removals is recommended, the actual removals may exceed this by up to 10% ONLY if the stock status is above the limit reference point or proxy.
-Yes A3.3 Commercial fishery removals are prohibited when the stock has been estimated to be below the limit reference point or proxy (small quotas for research or non-target catch of the species in other fisheries are permissible).
-Yes • Clause outcome: Pass
+Yes A 43.3 Commercial fishery removals are prohibited when the stock has been estimated to be below the limit reference point or proxy (small quotas for research or non-target catch of the species in other fisheries are permissible).
+Yes Clause outcome: Pass